 How Long Does Nail Polish Take to Dry?
-6 Pro Tricks to Dry Faster
+10 Pro Tips

 Three-panel collage showing ice water dip, top coat application, and LED lamp curing to illustrate how long nail polish takes to dry.